philschatz/accessible-engine/docs.md

 These are design notes and may be out of date.

+# Overview

+Programming an accessible game should be non-intrusive.
+This engine targets Sokoban and SNES/Gameboy-era Zelda games.

+As a result, there are a few "abstractions" that make accessibility easy:

+### the game registers which Gamepad buttons it will listen to

+As a result, the player can choose how the keys are mapped... to keys on a keyboard, a touch interface, or even remapping to different buttons on the gamepad (e.g. if they are single-handed or do not have a thumb)

+### the game does not draw dialogs directory

+Instead, it calls a function and passes the dialog text.
+This is so that engine can read out via a screenreader.

+### the game does not directly draw the overlay

+Instead, it updates a key-value map that describes what is in the overlay.

+Examples of key-value fields can be: health, hearts, current_weapon, weapons.

+This is done so that any changes to these fields can be read out via a screenreader.

+### the game creates/moves objects and does not draw pixels directly

+This is done for a couple of reasons:

+1. the engine can speak whenever an object changes
+1. the engine can ignore animations and other changes that do not actually change the state of objects in the game

 ## Game

 A game needs to implement 2 required functions and may implement 3 optional ones: